Mohammadreza-hoseini/Encrypt_Decrypt-Text-Django/README.md

 # Encrypt_Decrypt-Text-Django
-You can Encrypting and Decrypting Text
+You can Encrypting and Decrypting Text your text

+Writer -> Mohammadreza-hoseini